RISE with SAP · Case Study

 Digital Access Ambiguity

-🎯 Three Paths Forward
+Three Paths Forward

-Option 1: Accept SAP’s Terms
+Accept SAP's Terms

 Pay the 25% increase plus settle the $10M digital access claim.
-Simple but extremely expensive — approximately $18M more than necessary over the renewal term.
+Simple but extremely expensive: approximately $18M more than necessary over the renewal term.

-Option 2: Negotiate Hard on RISE
+Negotiate Hard on RISE

 Challenge every line item with data.
 Use over-provisioning evidence and contractual ambiguity to reset the baseline.
 Target: 20%+ reduction with penalty elimination.

-Option 3: Prepare to Exit RISE ✔
+Prepare to Exit RISE

 Develop a costed contingency plan for moving S/4HANA to independent cloud or on-premise.
-Not the preferred outcome — but essential as a credible negotiation lever.
+Not the preferred outcome but essential as a credible negotiation lever.

-Approach & Execution
+05 Approach & Execution

 Phase 1: Eliminating the $10M Digital Access Threat

-Furthermore, Redress demonstrated that a significant portion of the flagged documents were system-generated (automated confirmations, status updates, batch postings) rather than business-initiated transactions — a distinction that SAP’s own digital access guidance acknowledges but its audit teams often ignore.
-Redress also identified duplicate document counts where a single business event — such as a customer placing an e-commerce order — was being counted multiple times as it moved through different SAP modules (order creation, inventory reservation, delivery confirmation, billing).
-This overcounting inflated the claimed volume substantially.
+Redress directly challenged the threatened digital access penalty.
+By providing detailed documentation of how the retailer's systems were configured, Redress argued that the original contract's terms were ambiguous at best regarding these document types.
+A significant portion of the flagged documents were system-generated (automated confirmations, status updates, batch postings) rather than business-initiated transactions.
+Redress also identified duplicate document counts where a single business event was being counted multiple times as it moved through different SAP modules.

 Phase 2: Resetting the Usage Baseline